mariaaspioti/IoT-ISAS/README.md

 https://github.com/user-attachments/assets/939664b3-e0d0-475c-973e-9631ca7ab51b

 The dashboard allows you to __schedule maintenance events__ by selecting the designated building, setting the start and end date and time, and specifying which personnel are allowed access during the maintenance period.
 Scheduled maintenances are displayed next to the map for quick reference and can be cancelled if needed.

 This demo shows how a new maintenance entry is created and added to the _Scheduled Maintenance_ list, and later cancelled.
-Currently,  access restrictions are not enforced during active maintenance periods.

 ### Worker Movement History View